GrinchFour/DUBSTEP-TAG-RANDOMIZER/README.md

 ### Easy Installation
 ```
-# 1. Download the dist folder with all the contents
+# 1. Download the Release or dist folder with all the contents

 # 2. Replace the tags with the ones you need in the following files:
 - main_tags.txt